-Nikon shook the camera world with its Nikon Z9, its first flagship mirrorless body with an incredible autofocus system and a first: no mechanical shutter.
+Nikon shook the camera world with its Nikon Z9 – the company’s first-ever flagship mirrorless body, with an incredible autofocus system and a fully electronic shutter.
 Now, they have just released the Nikon Z8, which is basically a Z9 but in a smaller body.
-Given that these cameras are so similar but with the Z8 less expensive than a Z9, which one should you get?
+Given that the Nikon Z8 and Nikon Z9 have such similar features, which one should you get?
+This article will answer your questions!

 Nikon Z8 vs Nikon Z9 Specifications Comparison